Dental Hygiene and Dental Therapy Higher Education Diploma

 Times Higher Education (THE) World Subject Rankings 2021

-Our graduates can register with the General Dental Council and work in dentistry as dental hygienists and dental therapists.
-Career opportunities exist in local NHS and private dental practices, hospital services, community dental services and the Ministry of Defence.
+Our graduates can register with the General Dental Council and work as dental hygienists and dental therapists in local NHS and private dental practices as well as hospital services, community dental services or even the armed forces via the Ministry of Defence.
 Others go on to research and teaching roles within universities or hospital trusts.

-There are also opportunities within multinational organisations which specialise in healthcare and pharmaceutical products.
-You may even consider 'topping up' your qualification to a degree, studying for a postgraduate qualification, or studying to become a dentist.
+There are also opportunities to work within multinational organisations specialising in healthcare and pharmaceutical products.
+You may even consider topping up your qualification to a degree, studying for a postgraduate qualification, or studying to become a dentist.

 Fees and funding

 The annual fee for your course includes a number of items in addition to your tuition.
 If an item or activity is classed as a compulsory element for your course, it will normally be included in your tuition fee.
 There are also other costs which you may need to consider.

 Depending on your circumstances, you may qualify for a bursary, scholarship or loan to help fund your study and enhance your learning experience.

 Use our Student Funding Calculator to work out what you’re eligible for.